 The current Prime Minister is Abdelilah Benkirane of the moderate Islamist Justice and Development Party (Parti de la Justice et du Développement, PJD).
 He was appointed in November 2011, after elections, and heads a coalition including the centre-right nationalist Istiqlal, the liberal Popular Movement (Mouvement Populaire, MP), which has Berber roots, and the left-wing Party of Progress and Socialism (Parti du Progrès et du Socialisme, PPS; formerly the Parti Communiste du Maroc).

 According to the Constitution, Parliament exercises legislative power and can validate the authority of the government.
 Both chambers debate the government’s programme, but only the House of Representatives can vote it down.
 Parliament passes laws: legislative bills are submitted to both chambers, and if they do not adopt an identical text, the government sets up a joint committee with equal representation to establish it.
 If the committee cannot agree, the House of Representatives has the last word.
 Ministers can be questioned orally in both chambers, and a vote of no-confidence in the government can be passed.
 There are two parliamentary sessions a year, beginning in October and April.
 The October session is opened by the King.
 Each session lasts for no more than four months.
 Full sessions are held in public.
-See the graphic for the distribution of seats by party in the last election, on 25 November 2011.
-The turnout, however, was very low, about 45 percent, indicating a mistrust of the electoral system.
+The previous elections were held on 25 November 2011, but voter turnout was low (45 per cent), indicating the lack of trust in the electoral system.
+In the 2016 elections, the results were close for the two main parties: the PJD won 125 of the 395 seats whereas the Authenticity and Modernity Party took 102.
+The conservative Independence Party trailed in third place with 43 seats.

 Because of its history, Morocco has a dual legal system, under which civil legislation, based on the French code system, defines contract, commercial, administrative, and criminal law and provides the bases of codes of civil and criminal procedure, while Islamic law provides the basic structure governing personal, family, and succession issues.
 Islamic law too is codified, in the Mudawana.
 This can have the result of creating alternative legal solutions in certain areas.